Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Eagle Beach is a paradise on Aruba that was voted #1 in the Best Beach in the Caribbean in the 2023 TripAdvisor Travelers’ Choice Awards.

-It is Aruba’s widest beach, stretching for approximately two miles, and offers ample parking, shaded areas, and a few beach huts, and is a popular spot for a variety of water sports.
+It is Aruba’s widest beach, stretching for approximately two miles, and offers ample parking, shaded areas, and a few beach huts.
+It is also a popular spot for a variety of water sports.

 The beach is notable for its fofoti trees, which have been featured in various Aruba advertising campaigns as one of its most recognizable features.

-These divi-divi trees are distinctive with their trademark bent trunks, adding a picturesque scenery to the beach while also providing additional shade.
+These divi-divi trees are distinctive with their trademark bent trunks, adding a picturesque element to the beach while also providing additional shade.

 There are also numerous resorts and waterfront dining establishments nearby to enjoy before or after a stroll overlooking the sunset.